USD 259 parents wish there were more options ahead of metal detector proposal

 WICHITA, Kan.
-(KSNW) — The Director of Safety Services for USD 259 will propose automated screening devices to replace metal detectors at all city high schools on Monday, Sept.
-12. This comes after five handguns were found in the first four weeks of this school year.
+(KSNW) — The director of Safety Services for USD 259 will propose automated screening devices to replace metal detectors at all city high schools on Monday, Sept.
+12. It comes after five handguns were found in the first four weeks of this school year.

 “It’s just amazing that it’s happening at multiple schools.
-It’s not an isolated event,” Wichita East High parent Katie White said.
+It’s not an isolated event,” Katie White, Wichita East High parent, said.

 The purchase of 45 to 50 metal detectors will cost an estimated $1.5 million.